 Minimal counting and two short seams come together in an easy, crochet long cardigan that’s perfect for layering.
-Get the full free pattern below or purchase the ad-free, printable PDF for $2.99 here.
+Get the full free pattern below or purchase the ad-free, printable PDF here.

 This free crochet long cardigan pattern is part of a collaboration with Lion Brand Yarns.
 This post contains affiliate links.